AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 For ongoing dev work we likely need some kind of low-noise, high coverage measurement approach.
-That suggests either SPMI or a combination of PMI and Crossgen (with HW sampling) as the go-to approaches for dev innerloops.
+That suggests either SPMI or a combination of PMI and Crossgen (with HW sampling) as the go-to approaches for dev inner loops.

 For longer-term tracking we may want something similar either as a replacement for or as additional data to supplement our "time how long crossgen" runs